Primary Endpoint

 ~3X icORR with RYBREVANT® + chemotherapy1

-BICR, blinded independent central review; CR, complete response; icORR, intracranial overall response rate; icPFS, intracranial progression-free survival; NE, not estimable; ORR, overall response rate; OS, overall survival; PR, partial response; RECIST, Response Evaluation Criteria in Solid Tumors.
+BICR, blinded independent central review; CR, complete response; icORR, intracranial overall response rate; icPFS, intracranial progression-free survival; NE, not estimable; OR, odds ratio; ORR, overall response rate; OS, overall survival; PR, partial response; RECIST, Response Evaluation Criteria in Solid Tumors.

 Study Design